Build a CI/CD pipeline with GitOps on Terraform Cloud

 This is a workspace for PRJ A in Terraform Cloud.

-WorkSpace is a logical grouping for dividing the configuration described in Terraform code
+A WorkSpace is a logical group that divides the configuration written in Terraform code

-into meaningful units, such as by PRJ or by service. ( *5 )
+into meaningful units, such as by PRJ or service. ( *5 )

 WorkSpace PRJ B

-The outline is the same as WorkSpace PRJ A.
+The overview is the same as WorkSpace PRJ A.

 Private Module Registry